f3cuk/WICKED-AI/README.md

 - Add more missions
 - Fix C130 mission
 - Add posibility of multiple missions running at the same time (A redo of markers.sqf, missions.sqf and mission timer should suffice)
+- Find a creative way to deal with the vodnik 'abusers' without making making the diffuclty higher for normal player.

 Changelog
 - 09-08-2014 : Major dynamic update (1.9.0)